doc4d/4d-web-studio/docs/settings.md

 #### Show Renderer Pop Over

-Displays or not the pop over for Preview.
+Displays or not a pop over when the renderer and the Studio use [different URL schemes](configuration/license-usage.md#url-schemes) (which could lead to wrong licence counting).

 #### Tooltip Behavior